wgurecky/wgurecky.github.io/blog/html/_sources/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst.txt

 et. al. present a method to adaptively choose between the unwinding and averaging formulation in each element independently based on the local scattering cross section and cell width.
-This has been shown to effectively eliminate this issue with the DGFE method without significant additional computational overhead.
+This has been shown to effectively eliminate this issue with the DGFE method without adding significant additional computational overhead.

 The code is available online at https://github.com/wgurecky/spyTran.